smudge/decks/railsconf-2022/slides.md

 </div>

 <!--
 There we go.
-So this was the Demo environment 2.0.
+This was the Demo environment 2.0.

 An isolated app, centered around personas, utilizing a long-lived database, and deployed continuously.

-And, as a result of all of the tools we use in our day-to-day work, was maintained by everyone.
+And, as a result of all of all of the tools we use in our day-to-day work, was maintained by everyone.
 -->

 ---